Rowing for MTL

 How Does This Compare To Other Sports?

 If you have been part of a travel team or a club team you have likely paid thousands of dollars for a summer’s worth of tournament competition.
 Usually the program fees cover only team-specific costs while travel, lodging, and meals are an additional cost for each individual.
-Our cost includes everything.
+Our cost covers pretty much everything.

 Parents can spend a lot of money during tournament season (national averages):